dusk-network/dusk-protocol/consensus/attestation/README.md

 <!-- TODO: Block Generator -->

 ### Candidate Block
-A candidate block is the block generated in the Attestation step by the extracted Provisioner.
+A candidate block is the block generated in the Attestation step by the extracted provisioner.
 This is the block on which other provisioners will have to reach an agreement.
 If an agreement is not reached by the end of the iteration, a new candidate block will be produced and a new iteration will start.

 Therefore, for each iteration, only one (valid) candidate block can be produced[^1].
-To reflect this, we denote a candidate block with $\mathcal{B}^c_{r,i}$, where $r$ is the consensus round, and $i$ is the consensus iteration.
+To reflect this, we denote a candidate block with $\mathsf{B}^c_{r,i}$, where $r$ is the consensus round, and $i$ is the consensus iteration.

-Note that we simplify this notation to simply $\mathcal{B}^c$ when this does not generate
+Note that we simplify this notation to simply $\mathsf{B}^c$ when this does not generate

 ### NewBlock Message
-The $NewBlock$ message is used by a block generator to broadcast a candidate block.
+The $\mathsf{NewBlock}$ message is used by a block generator to broadcast a candidate block.

 The message has the following structure: